Edney's priority has and always will be to do all that she can to assists students in their academic endeavors and life choices.

 I earned the B.S. degree in Physical Education from Auburn University and the M.A. degree in Physical Education at the University of Alabama.
 I have also taken numerous post-graduate courses at Georgia State University and Emory University.

-Besides teaching a variety of courses in the Department of Health, Physical Education and Recreation, I am also the current chair of the University System of Georgia Regents Academic Advisory Committee (RAAC) for “Physical Education, Health Education, and Recreation”.
+Besides teaching a variety of courses in the Department of Kinesiology, I am also the current chair of the University System of Georgia Regents Academic Advisory Committee (RAAC) for “Physical Education, Health Education, and Recreation”.

 In my opinion physical education is the most important field in education although it tends to be a lesser priority in many institutions of higher learning.
 Physical education requires all of the intellectual processes of other academic subjects while concurrently requiring the management of intricate and complicated physical movements.